DeveloppeurPascal/one-shot-tools/README.md

 Scripts to extract emails from a list of email or a log.

+### mesiim471222_ovh_vps

+Program created in 2022 to generate user accounts and detailed texts for accessing a hosting account with FTP/MySQL/PostgreSQL and of course a (sub)domain name to configure on a web server under Debian with VirtualMin (but work for all sort of hosting).

 ### mesimf371818_ovh

 A program created in 2018 to add users, virtual domains web hosting and MySQL Databases on a Debian 9 OVH virtual private server.